 We are encouraging gardeners to make informed choices about what they will be planting this fall and next spring.
 Because many of the most dominant invasive plants in this region were once ornamental plants (e.g. common buckthorn, autumn olive, bush honeysuckle) we are working to prevent the next round of ornamental plant invasions.
 This spring we will be offering bilingual invasive garden plant workshops in Waukegan, IL as part of our Audubon Toyota TogetherGreen Fellowship project.
 We also have homeowner fact sheets available in both English and Spanish.
 As part of the Illinois Invasive Plant Council we will be proposing and reviewing species for regulation.

-We reached the 4th anniversary of our organization last week.
+We reached the 4th anniversary of our organization in August.
 A big thank you to everyone who has supported us!
 We've made it this far and have so much more to do.
-We'll be hosting our annual meeting on Wednesday, October 8th at the Thornhill Center at the Morton Arboretum in Lisle, IL.
-The Illinois Hydrilla Task Force that we co-coordinate will soon be finalizing and posting the Illinois Hydrilla Early Detection and Rapid Response Plan on the Hydrilla Hunt! website.
+We hosted our annual meeting on Wednesday, October 8th at the Thornhill Center at the Morton Arboretum in Lisle, IL.
+The Illinois Hydrilla Task Force that we co-coordinate has finalized and will soon be posting the Illinois Hydrilla Early Detection and Rapid Response Plan on the Hydrilla Hunt! website.
 The plan includes fact sheets for an additional twelve aquatic invasive plants and protocols for response and treatment.
-Site leaders from Clean Boats Crew, our collaborative effort with IL-IN Sea Grant for aquatic invasive species education and outreach, have now interacted with more than 7,000 people at regional boat launches and marinas.
+Site leaders from Clean Boats Crew, our collaborative effort with IL-IN Sea Grant for aquatic invasive species education and outreach, have now interacted with more than 8,500 people at regional boat launches and marinas.
 We are poised to expand the capacity of the New Invaders Watch Program, the regional early detection and rapid response program, through multiple grants.

 There are many great opportunities to work together in northeast Illinois to stop the spread of invasive plants and we look forward to working with you.
 If you would like to be added to the NIIPP email list please contact us via email or phone.